 Choose your blanket according to the material

 This is where it gets a little more complicated.
-There are many types of fabrics with which you can make a blanket, so you must take into account the advantages and disadvantages of each to choose the best option.
+There are many types of fabrics with which you can make a blanket, so you must consider the advantages and disadvantages of each to choose the best option.